Is Horseback Riding Summer Camp Safe for Beginners?

 no pressure to ride before ready

-This reduces unpredictability and creates a positive first experience.
+This reduces unpredictability and supports a positive first experience.

 What Kids Learn Before They Ride